 Digging into the history of kettlebells is an exercise in coping with frustration.

 For starters, the details of the history are sitting behind a language barrier that is as impassable as the Iron Curtain.
-Any page of the otherwise the RGSI website will easily convince you of that.
+Any page of the RGSI website will easily convince you of that.
 Next, even well-informed summaries are surprisingly devoid of references.
 For instance, the 50+ years timeline of this comprehensive post by Lorna Kleidman is lacking even a single one.

 In fact, everybody seems to be rehashing the same second-hand sources.
 Take for example this other excellent summary published in BarBend that, unlike others, has a reference section, and peruse it for references about the history in Russia.
 You’ll find a link to the International Union of Kettlebell Lifting (IUKL) “History of origin and development of kettlebell sport” (well, not exactly, because the link is dead, a common issue with Russian web resources for some reasons).
 The author of the IUKL document synthesized years of research and even listed references by name and date of publication in the text.